Brickimedia/brickimedia/README.md

 Assuming you have set up everything correctly, you should have a fully functioning clone server.
 Additional help can be requested to any Brickimedia system administrator.

-#### Editing the hosts file
+#### Editing the hosts file ####

-On windows, in order to allow http://localhost to connect to your own machine, you need to edit the ```hosts``` file.
+On Windows, in order to allow http://localhost to connect to your own machine, you need to edit the ```hosts``` file.
 It normally resides in C:/windows/system32/drivers/etc or somewhere similar.
 Search the internet for "Windows hosts file" if you cannot find it

 Once found, you must edit it.
 Open an instance of notepad **running as administrator**, and add these lines to the bottom of the file:
 ```bat